-In addition, upon the closing of this offering, our two largest stockholders, Apple Tree Partners and Novartis BioVentures, will beneficially own shares representing approximately 36.36% and 20.80% of our common stock, respectively.
-Apple Tree Partners and Novartis BioVentures have also indicated an interest in purchasing shares of our common stock in this offering at the initial public offering price.
-If Apple Tree Partners and Novartis BioVentures purchase additional shares in this offering, their respective beneficial ownership of our common stock may increase.
+In addition, upon the closing of this offering, our two largest stockholders, Apple Tree Partners and Novartis BioVentures, will beneficially own shares representing approximately 36.68% and 21.26% of our common stock, respectively (35.12% and 20.36%, respectively, if the underwriters exercise in full their option to purchase additional shares).
+These shares include an aggregate of 787,500 shares that Apple Tree Partners and Novartis BioVentures have agreed to purchase in this offering at the initial public offering price.
 Each stockholder acting individually, as well as together, will exercise significant control over our management and affairs.